 Blanchard is a realist and he was not interested in the kind of pejorative thinking that would deny these people relief form their distress.
 So he carried our systematic statistical surveys over a period of years.

 Unfortunately, rather than being thankful for this intervention, the proponents of the ‘brain sex’ hypothesis were upset.
 They attacked Blanchard for calling HSTS ‘homosexual’.
 That was a ridiculous attack; they were males who were attracted to other males.
 However, they were not gay men, they were transsexuals.
 Hence, HSTS.
-(All the HSTS I have explained this to, have agreed that it is accurate; and in any case, this is science, not some touchy-feely humanities woo.
+(All the HSTS I have explained this to, have agreed that it is accurate; and in any case, this is science, not some touchy-feely Post-modernist woo.
 There is such a thing as objective reality and taxonomy matters.)

 Misreading Blanchard, and misleading the world.

 However, in a blatant misreading of Blanchard, they also attacked him

 for saying that AGPs were just closet fetishists who put on women’s clothes to masturbate.